|Posted by firstname.lastname@example.org on February 24, 2020 at 2:00 AM||comments (1748)|

-She asked me to bring a lemon tree over.
-I carried the lemon tree to give to her as if it were an olive branch.
+I carried the lemon tree to her as if it were an olive branch.

-It wasnt fromme, but I felt a part of its journey,
+It wasn't from me, but I was a part of its journey,

-The kitchen was large and the countertops clearn.
-So shiny and new.
+The kitchen was large and the countertops shiny and new.

-Carefully I plaved the gift on the counter nearest to me.
+Carefully I placed the gift on the counter nearest to me.

 She smiled and asked, "What is that for?"

-I politely smiled hello, and handed her a card.
+I smiled hello, and handed her a card.

-The sunlight came through the window and illuminated a branch.
-It's leaf held a bud which would one day bloom to grow into the fruit that norishes more than just the soul.
+Sunlight came through the window and illuminated one of the branches.
+It's leaf held a bud, which would one day bloom to grow into the fruit that norishes more than a soul.

-She hugged me goodbye, and I began to cry.
+She hugged me goodbye, I walked away and I began to cry.

 The gift of the lemon tree has so much signaficance to see.